-Building reading skills and doing reading practice are essential parts of a 1st grader’s learning.
-Even when students are not specifically learning “reading,” they are constantly reading as they learn other subjects.
-This practice as well as specific reading lessons are crucial to making 1st graders strong readers.
-In addition, 1st graders develop their reading comprehension skills and talk more about and gain a deeper understanding of what they read.
+Building reading skills is an essential part of a first grader’s learning process and academic success down the road.
+Even when students are not specifically learning “reading,” they are constantly using this skill to learn other subjects—which is why it’s crucial for your child’s success in all subjects.
+As first graders develop their reading comprehension, they will talk more about certain topics and gain a deeper understanding of what they read.

-In order to build reading skills, your 1st grader:
+To build their reading skills, your first grader: